AndreZWei/SVM/README.md

 You can add comments, starting with "#", after each line of instructions.

+Important Note: Please click on "save" every time you have finished inputting the Data; otherwise, the data will vanish when you reset the program!

 The SVM is currently in its demo version.